 In my role as a director of special education, the first week of the closure was full of stress and anxiety.
 The second week of the closure was full of awe as I witnessed (remotely) administrators, special educators, and related service providers jump into action like an online army of special forces.

-In my role as a father, the first week, I was pleasantly surprised by how much I enjoyed working from home.
+In my role as a father, I was pleasantly surprised by how much I enjoyed working from home in the first week.
+Sure, there are things to be mindful of, such as how to stay active and what to do when working from home, but I could definitely see the benefits.
 I thoroughly enjoyed “taking 5” with my kids, eating lunch with them, and watching what they were learning from their teachers online.
 My wife and I laughed (and despaired) at how bad we are at teaching our own kids and then, it happened:

 Guilt crept into our veins and our brains.